KatarzynaKulon/KatarzynaKulon/README.md

 - 👋 Hi, I’m @KatarzynaKulon
 - 👀 I’m interested in Big Data, Markov Chains and Statistics.
 My more useful hobbies are cuisines of the world, running, drawing, painting and when I feel adventureous - Polish and European politics.
-- 🌱 I’m currently learning Data Science on my Master's Degree in Mathematics.
+- 🌱 I’m recent graduate of Data Science on my Master's Degree in Mathematics.
+- ✨ 2 years experience in my field
 - 📫 How to reach me: e-mail: katarzyna1kulon@gmail.com

 <!---